pocketjoj/dnd_item_tracker/readme.md

 To verify your new item shows up, you can pull up:

-https://handyhaversack.herokuapp.com/items/?name=huge halberd (or https://handyhaversack.herokuapp.com/items/1294 if it is the only item you have added) to see you new item.
+https://handyhaversack.herokuapp.com/items/?name=huge halberd (or https://handyhaversack.herokuapp.com/items/1294 if it is the only item you have added) to see your new item.
 Feel free to add other items if you like.
+However, once added, the items will stay there until the server resets.

+Finally, the next step is to work on the character portion.
+For now, you can view the two characters (not much there yet) at https://handyhaversack.herokuapp.com/characters/.

 Note: This is still a work in progress, and it is not a front-end product (so if you're using a browser, it is not very pretty), but I believe it meets the requirements! :)